rizshawn/ZocDoc_NLP/README.md

 Python packages pandas and numpy were used to clean and analyze the data, matplotlib was used to visualize the data and scikit-learn was used to implement NLP.

-Data on doctors and reviews scraped from ZocDoc can be found in the respective folders 'zocdoc' & 'zocdoc_reviews'.
-The analysis can be found in the following notebooks labeled 'zocdoc_doctor_notebook.ipynb' & 'Zocreviews.ipynb'.
-The presentation outlining the project is called 'ZocDoc_NLP.pdf'
+Data on doctors and reviews scraped from ZocDoc can be found in the respective folders `zocdoc` & `zocdoc_reviews`.
+The analysis can be found in the following notebooks labeled `zocdoc_doctor_notebook.ipynb` & `Zocreviews.ipynb`.
+The presentation outlining the project is called `ZocDoc_NLP.pdf`